ruslanys/telegraff/telegraff-sample/README.md

 But this won't let you use inner project classes and components from Handlers (see `NameHandler.kts`).
 And I don't know how to handle this and not sure it is feasible.

-So, the only reasonable solution is to avoid "Fat JAR" and Gradle `application` plugin will help with this.
+So, the only reasonable solution is to avoid "Fat JAR" and Gradle `application` plugin will help in it.

 ### Building